Nuclear sector seeks to regain trust after Fukushima

-LONDON (Reuters) - The global nuclear industry, traumatized by Japan’s Fukushima accident 18 months ago, needs to redefine itself to regain public trust and better cooperate to improve safety, senior executives of the sector said on Thursday.
+LONDON, Sept 13 (Reuters) - The global nuclear industry, traumatised by Japan’s Fukushima accident 18 months ago, needs to redefine itself to regain public trust and better cooperate to improve safety, senior executives of the sector said on Thursday.

 The worst such accident in 25 years laid bare the industry’s dependence on public confidence as governments in countries such as Germany, Switzerland and Belgium promised their voters to pull out of nuclear energy as soon as possible.